guardian/editorial-emails/docs/01-getting-started.md

 - Firstly, as a kind of documentation/example for how to do HTML in emails
 - Secondly, as a launch point for any future email-related OKR

-How to redeploy, etc.

-1. re-enable the Teamcity project (dotcom:editorial-emails) VCS trigger
-2. deploy to CODE or PROD

-(If the Teamcity project has been deleted you'll need to recreate it.)

 There are a few code changes that should be prioritised:

 1. Make the fronts 'generic'